-- (1) Subject to the provisions contained in sub-section (2), the Committee may exercise all or any of the powers which an Industrial Tribunal, constituted under the Industrial Disputes Act, 1947 (14 of 1947), exercise for the purpose of adjudicating an industrial dispute referred to it and shall, subject to the provisions contained in this Act and the rules, if any, made thereunder, have power to regulate its own procedure. - (2) Any representations made to the Committee and documents furnished to it by way of evidence, shall be open to inspection on payment of such fee as may be prescribed by any person interested in the matter. - (3) If in the course of any inquiry it appears to the Committee that it is necessary to examine any accounts or documents or obtain any statements from any person, the Committee may authorize any officer of the Central Government (hereinafter referred to as "authorized officer") in that behaif, and the authorized-officer, shall, subject of the directions of the Committee, if any, examine the accounts or documents or obtain the statements from the person. - (4) The authorized officer may, subject to the direction of the Committee if any, exercise all or any of the powers which an Industrial Tribunal may exercise under sub-section (2) or subsection (3) of Section 11 of the Industrial Disputes Act, 1947. - (5) Nothing in sub-section (1) of S.54 of the Indian Income-tax Act, 1922, or in any corresponding provision in any other law for the time being in force relating to the levy of any tax shall apply to the disclosure of any of the particulars referred to therein In any report made to the Committee by authorized officer.

-- (6) Any information obtained by an authorized officer in the exercise of any of his powers and any report made by him shall, notwithstanding anything contained in this Act, be treated as confidential, but nothing in this sub-section shall apply to the disclosure of any such information or report to the Central Government or to a court in relation to any matter concerning the execution of this Act. - (7) The authorized officer shall be deemed to be public servant within the meaning of Section 21 of the Indian Penal Code, 1860 (45 of 1860).
+- (1) Subject to the provisions contained in sub-section (2), the Committee may exercise all or any of the powers which an industrial tribunal, constituted under the Industrial Disputes Act, 1947 (14 of 1947), exercises for the adjudication of an industrial dispute referred to it and shall, subject to the provisions contained in this Act and the rules, if any, made thereunder, have power to regulate its own procedure. - (2) Any representations made to the Committee and any documents furnished to it way of evidence, shall be open to inspection on payment of such fee as may be prescribed, by any person interested in the matter. - (3) If in the course of any inquiry it apperas to the Committee that it is necessary to examine any accounts or documents or obtain any statements from any person, the Committee may authorise any officer of the Central Government (hereinafter referred to as the authorised officer) in that behalf; and the authorised officer shall, subject to the directions of the Committee, if any, examine the accounts or documents or obtain the statements from the person. - (4) The authorised officer may, subject to the directions of the Committee, if any, exercise all or any of the powers which an industrial tribunal may exercise under sub-section (2) or subsection (3) of section 11 of the Industrial Disputes Act, 1947 (14 of 1947). - (5) Nothing in sub-section (1) of section 54 of the Indian Incometax Act, 1922 (11 of 1922), or in any corresponding provision in any other law for the time being in force relating to the levy of any tax shall apply to the disclosure of any of the particulars referred to therein in any report made to the Committee by an authorised officer. - (6) Any information obtained by an authorised officer in the exercise of any of his powers and any report made by him shall, notwithstanding anything contained in this Act, be treated as confidential, but nothing in this sub-section shall apply to the disclosure of any such information or report to the Central Government or to a court in relation to any matter concerning the execution of this Act. - (7) The authorised officer shall be deemed to be a public servant within the meaning of section 21 of the Indian Penal Code (45 of

-6. Power of Central Government to enforce recommendations of Committee :-
+6. Power Of Central Government To Enforce Recommendations Of Committee :-